hwdsl2/setup-ipsec-vpn/aws/README.md

 You may choose an AWS region using the selector to the right of your account information on the navigation bar.
 After you click "create stack" in the final step, please wait for the stack creation and VPN setup to complete, which may take up to 15 minutes.
 As soon as the stack's status changes to **"CREATE_COMPLETE"**, you are ready to connect to the VPN server.
 Click the **Outputs** tab to view your VPN login details.
 Then continue to [Next steps: Configure VPN Clients](../README.md#next-steps).

+> **Note**: If you delete a CloudFormation stack deployed using this template, the key pair that was added during deployment won't be automatically cleaned up.
+To manage your key pairs, go to EC2 console -> Key Pairs.

 ## FAQs

 <details>